AppGrid: Grid View

 AppGrid provides the ability to create styles for rows and columns.
 This ability turns data into information by highlighting values that we want to alert the user to.
 In the image below, we have created a row style to highlight records where the Industry = Healthcare Insurance AND where the AccountType = Customer Channel AND where the AnnualRevenue > 5B.

 To create a style, click the grid toolbar More menu and select Format Wizard.
 The format panel will display the row and column formats that have been created and provide the ability to create, edit or delete styles.
+You can toggle the visibility of each style dynamically.
 The process of creating a row or column style is very similar.
-Watch the video for an example of how to create row or column styles.
+Open the row style wizard by clicking the edit button.

 Creating calculated columns